Vikings put their trust in Brian O'Neill at right tackle

 Brian O’Neill is only entering his third NFL season, but the Vikings right tackle is already being asked about advising younger teammates.

-That marks the trust O’Neill has earned in just 28 starts, during which the former second-round pick has developed into a cornerstone and budding leader on offense, according to coordinator Gary Kubiak.
+That marks the trust O’Neill has earned in only 28 starts (including two in the postseason), during which the 2018 second-round pick has developed into a cornerstone and budding leader on offense, according to coordinator Gary Kubiak.

-Kubiak, a former NFL head coach, said this week he sees accolades like Pro Bowls coming for O’Neill, who has given the Vikings’ play-caller one less concern in a season full of questions.
+Kubiak, a former NFL head coach, said this week he sees accolades such as Pro Bowls coming for O’Neill, who has given the Vikings’ play-caller one less concern in a season full of questions.

 “When guys are going to become Pro Bowlers and great players, you see them take huge steps from year one to two, two to three,” Kubiak said.
 “You’re watching that progression go with Brian.”

-It remains to be seen if the pandemic affected growth across the league after canceling offseason programs and the preseason, but O’Neill said his workouts weren’t interrupted much.
+It remains to be seen if the coronavirus pandemic affected player development across the league after canceling offseason programs and the preseason, but O’Neill said his workouts were hardly interrupted.
 He had “everything I needed” for personal and team virtual sessions before reporting to TCO Performance Center with a to-do list.

-The top item, according to O’Neill, is cut down on the penalties.
-Only the Jacksonville Jaguars were called for more holding penalties than the Vikings last season, with five of O’Neill’s nine flags thrown for offensive holding.
+The top item, according to O’Neill, is cut down on penalties.
+Only the Jacksonville Jaguars were called for more holding penalties than the Vikings last season, with five of O’Neill’s nine flags thrown for that infraction.
 The other four were false starts.

 “The first thing I saw with him when I walked in the building this year, I see confidence,” Kubiak said.
 “I see extreme confidence, knows exactly what we’re doing, why we’re doing it and has great ideas as a player.
 He’s a very bright player.”

-Confidence for this Vikings offense also comes from Kubiak’s return, this time as coordinator since Kevin Stefanski was hired as the Browns head coach.
+Confidence for this Vikings offense also comes from Kubiak’s return, this time as coordinator after Kevin Stefanski was hired as the Cleveland Browns coach.
 Kubiak has kept a similar playbook and, just as important, kept the same language communicating play calls and adjustments.

 That level of familiarity is novel for mainstays of the Vikings offense, including O’Neill, who has been rotating play callers since he starred as a tight end at a Catholic high school in Delaware.
 Kubiak is technically O’Neill’s seventh coordinator in as many years, but the system is already in place, which is particularly helpful during a truncated offseason.